AP4012/LightCity/README.md

 ## Getting Started

-To get started with the project, you need to fork it from the following [link](project-link).
+To get started with the project, you need to fork it from the following [https://github.com/AP4012/LightCity/fork](project-link).
 The second phase of the project involves implementing the initial game menu, which is a simple CLI menu.

 ### Prerequisites